dgsuarez/dgsuarez.github.io/_posts/2014-02-05-the-grave-box-puzzle.md

 Our first approach will be to use our breadth-first search implementation, so we'll need the same functions we coded for the [sliding tiles puzzle]({%post_url 2014-01-22-the-sliding-tiles-puzzle%}).
-Again, checking we need both a initial and a solution state:
+Again, we need both a initial and a solution state:

 ~~~clojure
 (def start [[0 0 0 0 0 0 0 0 0]